xNuclearSquirrel/o3-multipage-osd/README.md

 ##### Configuration
+- On the goggles set the canvas mode to HD (Settings -> Display -> Canvas Mode: HD).
 - Fonts for this mod are available from [Sneaky_FPV](https://sites.google.com/view/sneaky-fpv/home)s website under **WTFOS** > "O3 + Goggles v2 Mod Format".
-- Copy all the fonts you want to use (max.
-15) into the /fonts/ directory on your SD card.

 - Each font exists in three resolutions:
       **SD: 30x15, O3: 53x20, HD: 60x22**

-- For Betaflight the default is O3 (53x20), if you want to use a different resolution set it via CLI e.g. `set osd_canvas_height = 22` and `set osd_canvas_width = 60` to get the WTFOS resolution used with the vista.
+- For Betaflight the default is O3 (53x20), if you want to use a different resolution, set it via CLI e.g. `set osd_canvas_height = 22` and `set osd_canvas_width = 60` to get the WTFOS resolution used with the vista.
 - For INAV select "DJI NATIVE" (or "AVATAR" for older versions) in the OSD tab for the O3 resolution and DJIWTF for HD.

-- On the goggles set the canvas mode to HD (Settings -> Display -> Canvas Mode: HD).
+- To install fonts on your goggles, configure the mod settings in the package manager ([click here](https://fpv.wtf/package/fpv-wtf/o3-multipage-osd)).
+Simply add the fonts and resolutions you would like to use and they will be installed on the goggles.
+Alternatively you can manually download them and copy them into the /fonts/ directory on your SD card.
 - To toggle between fonts in the /fonts/ folder press the back button (next to the record button) and hold for roughly 6 seconds.
 When restarting the goggles they will remember the font which was used last.
-- If you start the goggles without an SD card, it will load the default fonts.
-There are quite a lot, so just press and hold the back button until you find one that works.
-Or insert the SD and press the back button to switch back into the SD directory.

-##### Changing the Default fonts (optional)
-- There are 15 fonts installed on the goggles by default as a backup when no SD is detected.
-I've chosen the EUROPA fonts and installed all three resolutions for each flight controller firmware.
-- Since most people will only ever use 2-3 fonts, I would recommend removing some of them so you don't need to cycle through them all.
-The same goes for people who would like to have a different default font.

-- The easiest way to do this is to use an online ADB file browser such as [this one](https://app.webadb.com/file-manager).
-- Connect the goggles to your computer via USB, THEN power them on.
-- In the ADB browser click add, add the goggles, then connect.
-- You should see the goggle's files system!
-- Navigate to `/opt/default_fonts/` and delete any font you don't need, and click on upload to add a different font.
-Be aware there is a 15 font limit, so you will need to delete some in order to add more.

 ##### Known issues
 - The mod is now always enabled.
 Even with no font in /fonts/ it will just use the default fonts.
 To switch it off, you will need to uninstall it.